rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/BrowseDirectoryFiltersInput.md

   - Creation time range specified in the local timezone of the user.
 - lastScanFilter: UserTimeRangeInput
   - Last scan time range specified in the local timezone of the user.
+- exposureFilter: list of OpenAccessTypes
+  - List to exposure types to filter the paths.